splendortech/multitood/sumarry-task/readme.md

 - [01] Start with a white screen.
 - [02] When we click in the button Create Project, open a modal with a form to fill.
+- [02.1] Form with fields to fill.
+- [02.2] Uploading do not working.
 - [03] When we upload a movie, the system process our video.
   - Clicking in the play, the video run correctly.
   - Adding tags is ok.